University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 `samtools` is a very common tool in Bioinformatics and we will be using it frequently in this course.

 Lets quickly view our file using the `samtools view` subcommand, which is similar to the command-line tool `cat` in which the file is read to our screen line by line.
-Make sure you are in your `SAM_practical` directory.
+Make sure you are in your `Project_2` directory.

 ```bash
 samtools view ./data/SRR3096662_Aligned.out.sort.bam